graemetlloyd/ProjectWhalehead/Outline.md

 The most basic and restrictive model of morphological evolution is the Mk model, proposed in 2001 by Paul Lewis.
 This model assumes equal rates of change between each state at a character.
 In practice, these assumptions are not much different than the basic assumptions of an equal-weights parsimony step matrix.
-However, these methods calculate a rate-based branch length, allowing for the accommodations of multiple changes along a branch (e.g., 0 -> 1 -> 0), something parsimony cannot do.
+However, these methods calculate a rate-based branch length in expected substitutions per site, allowing for the accommodations of multiple changes along a branch (e.g., a `0` state to a `1` state and back), something parsimony cannot do.
-More elaborate models that allow for relaxation of the core assumptions of the Mk model have been published and evaluated (Wright et al. 2016; OTHERS?).
+More elaborate models that allow for relaxation of the core assumptions of the Mk model have been published and evaluated (Naylander 2004, Wright et al. 2016; OTHERS?).

 Comparing the results of a Bayesian analysis and a parsimony analysis can be difficult.
 Bayesian methods estimate what is called the _posterior sample_.